Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 3. Link the **Screen**, the **Databank** and the **CORE** of the ship to the **Programming Board** according the sequence you saw in the **Lua Editor**;
 5. Turn it on and use it.
 First time you turn it on the top left button for some reason may not appear in that case switch it off then on.

+> NOTE: one day I will also find the solution may be to solve the error "HTML CONTENT CANNOT EXCEED 20000 CHARACTERS", unfortunatelly the SGUI function is a bit bugged and I couldn't do exactly how I wanted and for now the solution is just turn off then on the **Programming Board**.
+All the data inserted are stored.
+Going in pages like *From*, *Destination* you may find the first box already filled, that is because it is stored but the coordinates you will see *nil* in that case to write you may use CLR or if you press ENT you simply confirm that string and the coordinates should appear.
+If for any reason you can't do anything may be you are having the error mentioned befroe so just turn it off then on.

 ## How To Use It

 1. Activate the **Programming Board**, the screen will turn ON and will show you a firt page with buttons and *Stored Waypoints*.
 Usually the top left button when turning ON the first time it doesn't render, restart the **Programming Board** to solve.